Redocly/redocly-cli/docs/rules/assertions.md

 redirectFrom:
   - /docs/cli/resources/rules/assertions/
 ---
-# `assertions`
+# Custom rules and assertions

-Configure assertions to enforce your API design standards without coding custom rules in JavaScript.
+Configure custom rules and assertions to enforce your API design standards.

+There are three types of custom rules (from easiest to most difficult):
+- Use included assertions (no JavaScript required).
+- Use custom assertion functions (middle - requires some JavaScript).
+- Craft custom rules entirely from JavaScript code.

-Define assertions in the `rules` map in the Redocly configuration file.
+Define custom rules in the `rules` map in the Redocly configuration file.

 ```yaml
 rules: